delta2323/gnn-asymptotics/README.md

-This is the code for [Graph Neural Networks Exponentially Lose Expressive Power for Node Classification](https://arxiv.org/abs/1905.10947).
+This is the code for [Graph Neural Networks Exponentially Lose Expressive Power for Node Classification](https://openreview.net/forum?id=rytstxWAW), accepted in International Conference on Learning Representations (ICLR) 2020.

 - gnn_dynamics: code for experiments in Section 6.1
 - gnn_normalization: code for experiment in Section 6.2